cubex-hro/Yolo-Interface-using-Streamlit/README.md

 ## How to run
-Make shure you have installed Python and PIP
+Make shure you have installed Python and PIP.
+You also need:
-You also need
 1. [Ultralytics](https://github.com/ultralytics/ultralytics)
    - `pip install ultralytics`
 2. [Streamlit](https://docs.streamlit.io/library/get-started/installation)